9 Types of Logos and How to Use Them Effectively

 03. Lettermarks/monogram logos

-Lettermarks (a.k.a. monogram logos) are typography-based logos that are made up of the company’s initials.
-In most cases, businesses that have monogram logos are referred to by their abbreviated version when speaking, like IBM and NASA (when was the last time you heard someone say National Aeronautics and Space Administration?!).
+Lettermarks (a.k.a. monogram logos) are typography logos that are made up of the brand’s initials.
+In most cases, brands that have monogram logos are referred to by their abbreviated version when speaking, like IBM and NASA (when was the last time you heard someone say National Aeronautics and Space Administration?).

 Similarly to the logo types mentioned above, lettermarks can also be made using a custom typeface, or by finding a font that successfully conveys your brand identity.
 Make sure to take into account various typography parameters, like kerning (the spacing between letters), width, weight and style (such as bold or italic).

-In certain industries, it’s commonplace for companies to use the abbreviated version of their name (law firms for example).
+In certain industries, it’s commonplace for brands to use the abbreviated version of their name.
 If you’re operating within those, you may want to stick to the norm and create a lettermark logo.
-Lettermarks are also a common choice for businesses with long names that want to be more memorable with a shortened version.
+Lettermarks are also a common choice for brands with long names that want to be more memorable with a shortened version.

-Examples: HSBC, IBM, NASA, CNN, HP and IKEA.
+Examples: HBO, IBM, NASA, CNN, HP and Louis Vuitton.

 04. Logo symbols/brand marks/pictorial marks

 Logo symbols (a.k.a. brand marks or pictorial marks) are graphic icons, symbols or images that reflect the brand’s identity or activity.
-Normally, these logos represent an object from the real world, such as Shell’s iconic logo design or Instagram’s camera.
+Normally, these types of logos represent an object from the real world.
+Some of the best logos using symbols are the kind that you instantly know which brand it is, the second you see them.

-If you decide to go for a pictorial mark for your brand, consider what it is that you want your logo to symbolize.
+If you decide to go for a pictorial mark, consider what will symbolize your brand.
 Do you want it to be a literal representation of your name, like Apple?
 It can also be used to subtly suggest your brand’s values or message.
 Notice, for example, how Twitter’s bird faces upwards, representing hope and freedom.

 Finding the perfect image for your logo symbol can be a challenge, especially if you’re a fairly new brand.
 Not only are you likely to grow, change and add new products as time goes on, but it could also take time for customers to recognize your logo and connect it to your brand.
 In this case, consider incorporating your name into the logo (see combination marks below).

-The plus side of logo symbols is that they help set a strong tone of voice.
-Once your company gains recognition, a well-designed logo symbol can become very memorable (think of Instagram, Apple and the likes).
+A plus to using these types of logos is that they help set a strong tone of voice.
+Once your company gains recognition, a well-designed logo symbol can become very memorable.

-Examples: Shell, Apple, Twitter, Target, Instagram and Snapchat.
+Examples: Shell, Apple, Twitter, Target, Instagram and Snapchat and Major League Baseball.

 05. Abstract logo marks